user profile avatar

 Bio

 Hello!
 I graduated as the salutatorian of STEM Innovation Academy of the Oranges' Class of 2022.
 I started high school wanting to become a doctor but discovered it wasn't for me after taking Biomedical courses in 9th grade.
 Instead, I had a newfound interest in engineering thanks to the final project in my Introduction to Engineering Design class.
 In short, my teammates and I had to make an automata toy where the moving accessory on top was 3D modeled and printed; building the automata and coming up with ideas on what to print was fun despite facing minor setbacks.
 Ultimately, this project taught me that engineering is not as mundane as I thought.
-I am a college sophomore majoring in Electrical Engineering at Stevens Institute of Technology.
+I am a college junior majoring in Electrical Engineering at Stevens Institute of Technology.
 Although I do not have a specific career in mind yet, I want to create my own business that pertains to the technology field.
 Following my ambitions as an aspiring engineer will be difficult but not impossible; becoming my own boss at the end of it makes it worthwhile.

 Education